alvpel/mkpwd-cli/README.md

 ## Features

 - **Customizable Password Length**: Specify the desired length of the password.
+- **Passphrase Generation**: Generate easy-to-remember passphrases using random words, with options to customize word count and separator.
 - **Character Types**: Choose to include letters, numbers, and/or special characters.
 - **Clipboard Support**: Copy the generated password directly to your clipboard (requires system clipboard access).
 - **Default Settings**: If no arguments are provided, the tool generates a 12-character password with letters and numbers.